 The 1929 edition of Le Mans is a triumph for Bentley.
 The competition is won by a Speed Six followed by three 4 1/2.
 The Bobtail # 2 of the previous year, renumbered # 10, is in the third place.

 This car which is still being presented with its # 10 was sold for $ 6M by Gooding in August 2012.
 It passed at RM Sotheby's on March 11, 2017, lot 266.

 Its image is shared By Sémhur (Own work) [CC BY-SA 4.0-3.0-2.5-2.0-1.0 (http://creativecommons.org/licenses/by-sa/4.0-3.0-2.5-2.0-1.0)], via Wikimedia Commons :

 2012 SOLD for £ 5M by Bonhams

-The Blower Bentley 4.5 litre equipped with a supercharged engine is a technical success.
-This heavy single-seater with a very long chassis is fast, strong and spectacular.
+Barnato had also founded a scuderia of champions symbolizing the daring of British sportsmen, the Bentley Boys.
+Prepared for racing, the heavy single-seater with a very long chassis is fast, strong and spectacular.
 Its main competitors, the Bugattis, were frail and light compared to this new monster of the circuits.